Robert Half International (NYSE:RHI) Updates Q1 2022 Earnings Guidance

-Robert Half International (NYSE:RHI) updated its first quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $1.390-$1.490 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.320.
+Robert Half International (NYSE:RHI) issued an update on its first quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $1.390-$1.490 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.320.
 The company issued revenue guidance of $1.76 billion-$1.84 billion, compared to the consensus revenue estimate of $1.68 billion.

+Robert Half International (NYSE:RHI) last posted its earnings results on Thursday, January 27th.
+The business services provider reported $1.51 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.45 by $0.06.
+Robert Half International had a net margin of 9.26% and a return on equity of 46.46%.
+The business had revenue of $1.77 billion for the quarter, compared to analyst estimates of $1.71 billion.
+During the same period in the prior year, the company posted $0.84 EPS.
+The company’s revenue for the quarter was up 35.7% on a year-over-year basis.
+On average, equities research analysts anticipate that Robert Half International will post 5.89 EPS for the current fiscal year.

-A number of analysts have recently weighed in on the stock.
-Robert W. Baird upped their target price on shares of Robert Half International from $122.00 to $133.00 and gave the stock an outperform rating in a research report on Friday, October 22nd.
-Truist Financial upped their target price on shares of Robert Half International from $100.00 to $120.00 in a research report on Friday, January 28th.
-BMO Capital Markets upped their target price on shares of Robert Half International from $118.00 to $124.00 and gave the stock an outperform rating in a research report on Monday, October 25th.
-Finally, Zacks Investment Research downgraded shares of Robert Half International from a strong-buy rating to a hold rating and set a $113.00 target price on the stock. in a research report on Wednesday, December 22nd.
-Two research analysts have rated the stock with a sell rating, two have issued a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $109.17.
+RHI has been the topic of several recent analyst reports.
+BMO Capital Markets increased their target price on shares of Robert Half International from $118.00 to $124.00 and gave the stock an outperform rating in a research note on Monday, October 25th.
+Truist Financial upped their price target on shares of Robert Half International from $100.00 to $120.00 in a research report on Friday, January 28th.
+Zacks Investment Research downgraded shares of Robert Half International from a strong-buy rating to a hold rating and set a $113.00 price target for the company. in a research report on Wednesday, December 22nd.
+Finally, Robert W. Baird upped their price target on shares of Robert Half International from $122.00 to $133.00 and gave the stock an outperform rating in a research report on Friday, October 22nd.
+Two equities research analysts have rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and an average price target of $109.17.

-In other Robert Half International news, EVP Robert W. Glass sold 5,000 shares of the company’s stock in a transaction dated Friday, November 19th.
-The shares were sold at an average price of $117.84, for a total transaction of $589,200.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other Robert Half International news, EVP Robert W. Glass sold 5,000 shares of the stock in a transaction dated Friday, November 19th.
+The shares were sold at an average price of $117.84, for a total value of $589,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 2.80% of the stock is currently owned by corporate insiders.

+A hedge fund recently raised its stake in Robert Half International stock.
+LPL Financial LLC raised its holdings in Robert Half International Inc. (NYSE:RHI) by 6.5% in the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 15,561 shares of the business services provider’s stock after acquiring an additional 944 shares during the period.
+LPL Financial LLC’s holdings in Robert Half International were worth $1,735,000 at the end of the most recent quarter.
+85.05% of the stock is owned by institutional investors and hedge funds.

 Robert Half International Company Profile